Gated Linear Attention Transformers with Hardware-Efficient Training

+We generalize the GLA layer to the multi-head case.
+Given $H$ heads, we have the following for each head $h \in [1, H]$,

-Here $d'_k = d_k / H, d'_v = d_v / H$ are per-head key/value dimensions, and LayerNorm is applied after the output of each head individually following RetNet~\citep{sun2023retentive}.
-The output projection and output gating operate on the concatenation of head outputs.
+Here we use separate key ($d_k$) and value ($d_v$) dimensions; $d'_k = d_k / H, d'_v = d_v / H$ are the per-head key/value dimensions.
+LayerNorm ($\lnorm$) is applied after the output of each head, while the output projection and output gating operate on the concatenation of head outputs \cite{sun2023retentive}.

 We then build up a Transformer-like model by interleaving multi-head GLA layers with feed-forward networks (FFN).
-Concretely, given layer $l$'s contextualized representation $\rmX^{(l)}$, we obtain $\rmX^{(l+1)}$ via.
+Concretely, given layer $l$'s contextualized representation $\rmX^{(l)}$, we obtain $\rmX^{(l+1)}$ via,